MoatazBadawy/MoatazBadawy/README.md

 I am a highly motivated and skilled Android Engineer with experience in clean architecture and a focus on delivering well-designed, maintainable, and high-quality apps.
-As an entry-level/junior developer, I have a passion for creating top-performing apps and constantly strive to enhance my skills.